 We are targeting five critical countries with high rates of maternal mortality and inadequate energy access: Our first five countries are Liberia, Uganda, Sierra Leone, Zimbabwe, and Nigeria.
-We aim to reach more than 7,000 centers in the first five years, serving millions of mothers and newborns.
+We have already reached more than 8,200 centers, serving millions of mothers and newborns.

 We partner with ministries of health and energy, UN agencies, NGOs and solar installers to ensure EVERY eligible maternal health center within a country has reliable power.

 As we work to light every birth in these countries, we engage partners, influencers, and decision-makers through a global advocacy and communications initiative.
 Our goal is to highlight selected countries as “Models of Excellence” for electrification of maternity care – with a long-term vision of elevating the Light Every Birth initiative to a continental and global scale.

 Light Every Birth Liberia, launched in 2017, is our first Light Every Birth success.
 We equipped 444 health facilities with our Solar Suitcases, in partnership with the Ministry of Health and Social Welfare, Africare, Energising Development (EnDev), Public Health Initiative Liberia (PHIL), UNICEF, UNFPA, and UN Women, and trained 2,347 health workers to use our technology.
 Now, every eligible health center in Liberia has clean energy for safe childbirth!
 This is an incredible milestone, proving that it is feasible and possible to Light Every Birth throughout an entire country.
 We are now working with the Ministry of Health and partner Smart Energy on implementing a country-wide sustainability and handover strategy.